 In one of his satires, the poet Juvenal has her working surreptitiously at a local brothel; “she-wolf” being her nom de guerre.

-In 48 AD Messalina put into action what must go down as one of the worst planned conspiracies in history.
+In 48 CE Messalina put into action what must go down as one of the worst planned conspiracies in history.
 As soon as Claudius had left the capital for a lovely day at the sacrifices down the road in Ostia, his wife Messalina decided the time was right to marry her senatorial lover, Gaius Silius.
-Up until this point, their affair had hardly been private; she was actually growing tired of how easy it all was, we’re told.
+Up until this point, their affair had hardly been private — so much so, we are told, that she was growing tired of how easy it all was.

 But as soon as Claudius was out of sight, they celebrated a wedding ceremony, complete with witnesses, sacrifices and, of course, the all-important consummation.